 The scientific field tasked with analyzing and measuring the characteristics of the human body for the purpose of identity management is called biometrics.
 Biometrics training programs, while still uncommon, can be found at the undergraduate and graduate levels.
-This article will cover bachelor's degree, graduate certificate and master's degree programs in this field.

 Online bachelor's degree programs in biometrics are available, but may be rare, and are more commonly offered as concentration or major options through broader programs.
 These programs may be available entirely online, but bachelor's degree programs vary and hybrid programs or completion programs, which would require some on-campus attendance, are common.

 Graduate certificate programs in the specific field of biometrics may be more common than programs at the bachelor's degree level, but online options could be rare.
 Instead, students may be interested in online graduate certificate programs in related fields, like information security.
 A bachelor's degree in a related field is typically required for admission to such programs.

 Master's degree programs in biometrics may also be rare, and students may have better odds enrolling online programs in subjects like computer information systems.
 These programs typically require a 4-year degree in a related field for admission, and can be completed entirely online.